 This course examines the production methods and styles of beer, sake, cider, perry, tea, coffee, juice, mineral water, and other beverages through class lectures, discussion, guest speakers, field trips, and in-depth tastings.
 Each beverage is explored in detail regarding its historical, current, and future impact throughout the world.
 Proper preparation and service techniques for each beverage are demonstrated and discussed, along with the integration and promotional techniques for these beverages in professional beverage programs.
+Prerequisite(s): Viticulture and Viniculture (ADWN-500), The Wines of the New World: Northern Hemisphere (ADWN-508), New World Wines of the Southern Hemisphere, Asia & the Levant (ADWN-504), Distilled Spirits, and Introduction to Mixology (ADWN-509), Global Wine Business Operations (ADWN-507), Graduate Seminar Research and Writing, PART 1 (ADWN-511).
+Corequisite(s): Old World Wines: Southern and Eastern Europe, (ADWN-503), Northern Wine Countries of Europe: The Wines of France, Germany, Austria, Switzerland, and Hungary (ADWN-502), Advanced Beverage Management, (ADWN-505), Graduate Seminar Research and Writing, PART 2 (ADWN-512).

-Global Wine Business Management (ADWN-507)
+Global Wine Business Operations (ADWN-507)

 This course examines the wine business and wine operations that are paramount in understanding wine's place in the international marketplace.
 This syllabus focuses on the key elements of the global wine business environment: global wine market structures, production and consumption trends, sales models, global value chains, marketing and PR, and future trends and directions.
 The course presents the foundation for understanding key concepts of the global wine market and the current market climate.
 The focus then shifts to understanding the business issues in the United States and the nation's place in the global context.
-The course culminates with student presentations of their independent study capstone projects.
+The course culminates with a discussion of future global wine issues.
+Corequisite(s): Viticulture and Viniculture (ADWN-500), The Wines of the New World: Northern Hemisphere (ADWN-508), New World Wines of the Southern Hemisphere, Asia & the Levant (ADWN-504), Distilled Spirits and Introduction to Mixology (ADWN-509), Graduate Seminar Research and Writing, PART 1 (ADWN-511)